ImangazalievM/CleanArchitectureManifest/README.md

 - Preparation for testing.
 Here we initialize the objects for testing, prepare the test data, and also define the behavior of the mocks.
 - Testing itself
 - Checking the test results.
-Here we check that View methods have been called with necessary arguments .
+Here we check the View methods have been called with necessary arguments.

 ### Domain layer testing